G.E.T. Guidebook

 ROUTE DETAILS

 Me Own Trail 707 begins as several parallel tracks, proceeds east in pinyon-juniper.
-(Unsigned jct at 1.8 potentially confusing for westbounders, who should continue straight, avoiding left fork.
-As of 2010, correct fork now cairned for east and westbound users.)
+(Cairned but unsigned jct at 1.7 potentially confusing for westbounders, who should continue straight, avoiding left fork.)
 East of Me Own Hill, Tr 707 bends more northeast, but another trail - less obvious at first but possible to take by mistake - goes to Me Own Tank (stock pond).
 If so, head north from tank to rejoin Tr 707 above mesa drop.
-Well graded descent via short switchbacks reaches Tr 68 along south side of South Diamond Creek at 3.7.
-(Westbounders, watch carefully for junction with Tr 707, marked by low wooden signpost on left (most of which went missing in 2010, though the beaten track out of the canyon was plainly evident).
-Get water before starting ascent.)
+Reasonably well-graded descent via short switchbacks reaches Tr 68 along south side of South Diamond Creek at 3.9.
+(Westbounders, watch carefully for junction with Tr 707, marked by a wooden signpost on left, and be sure to collect water before starting ascent.)

-Entrance to Burnt Canyon / Trail 69 obvious due to severe burn terminating literally right at confluence with South Diamond Creek Canyon & Tr 68.
+Entrance to Burnt Canyon / Trail 69 at 8.6 (waypoint 23070) is obvious due to severe burn terminating literally right at confluence with South Diamond Creek Canyon & Tr 68.
 Trail sign, nailed to nearby tree, less obvious.
 In any case, head up Burnt Canyon to find trail within a few hundred yards.
-Navigation again straightforward, though canyon narrower, v-shaped, with some awkward fords of small creeklet (good water despite burn), and just very sporadic blowdowns to negotiate since 2009 trail maintenance.
-(Continuation of Tr 68 toward Divide not explored, but likely also burnt, with less maintenance, especially approaching Divide via Tr 67.)
+Navigation again straightforward, though canyon narrower, v-shaped, with some awkward crossings of small creeklet (excellent water despite burn), and just very sporadic blowdowns to negotiate at last check.
+(Continuation of Tr 68 toward Divide also encounters burned terrain, as well as missing Diamond Creek and fine views in vicinity.)

-Burn mostly ends where trail leaves Burnt Canyon per base map, begins easterly climb to Divide (last water before Diamond Peak Spring in segment 24).
-Ascent is well graded through mixed conifer forest with just a few blowdowns across trail at last check.
-Last 30 yards to Divide and junction with CDT rather obscure, overgrown.
-(Westbounders, immediately upon reaching low point / flat saddle south of Diamond Peak at waypoint 732, hopefully note old trail sign/post on right by cut / hollowed out logs.
+Burn mostly ends where trail leaves Burnt Canyon drainage at 10.5 (waypoint 23080), begins easterly climb to Divide (last water before Diamond Peak Spring in segment 24).
+Ascent is well graded through mixed conifer forest.
+Possible camp on flat portion of ridge on eastbounder's right at waypoint 23085.
+Last 30 yards to Divide and junction with CDT sometimes obscure, overgrown.
+(Westbounders, immediately upon reaching low point / flat saddle south of Diamond Peak at waypoint 732, hopefully note trail sign/post on right.
 Turn right (west) to find good Trail 69 within 30 yards or so.)

 Segment 22